Bug report #10322

 I'm not sure if the project file without the data can be used to replicate the issue.
 Can you attach also the data (or a sample of, enough to replicate the issue)?

-#6 Updated by Denis Rouzaud almost 6 years ago
+#6 Updated by Denis Rouzaud about 6 years ago

 - OS version deleted (